 What Is the Difference Between a Subsidized Loan and a Unsubsidized Student Loan?

 Direct subsidized loans tend to be a better choice for some students.
 They may help students with better terms than other loan options.
 With subsidized loans, the government may pay interest on the loan while the student is enrolled.
 These loans may be suitable for those with financial need.
 Direct unsubsidized loans are also federal loans.
-They are not based on need.
-Students hold responsibility for the interest on these loans.
+The main difference is that unsubsidized loans are not based on need.
+Students are responsible for the interest on these loans.
 Interest starts accruing and starts adding to the principal loan amount while the student is in school.

 Moreover, many students could qualify for either.
 That is why it is so important to know the differences.
 It is also important to know what is perfect for you.
 For either type of loan, students must be eligible.
 Students fill out the Free Application for Federal Student Aid or FAFSA.
 This application gathers info about the student’s and family finances.